 The Impact of Portion Control

-Even healthy foods can be bad if you eat too much.
+Even healthy foods can be harmful if you overeat.
 Restaurants often give you double what you need.
-Here’s how to control your portions:
+Here’s how to control your portions.

 - Use smaller plates to trick the eye